soft2018spring-gruppe10/Report/README.md

 - **Functional Testing:**
 Functional testing will be covered through the use of automated black box unit tests to ensure the primary requirements are met.
 - **System Testing:**
-System testing will be done with integration through the use of black box tests.
+System testing will be done with integration through the use of black box tests with selenium.
 - **Performance Testing:**
 Check the response time is below 2 second
 - **User acceptance testing:**